 up poorly.
 Every great stopping horse I ever saw, also backed up with great proficiency.

 Yielding backward with vertical flexion.

-consistently, and with feel your horse will begin to make small gestures to bring his nose down and in toward your
+consistently, and with feel your horse will begin to make small gestures to bring his nose down and in toward your hand.
+Although the

 I am not suggesting that this particular exercise, or any other groundwork, will take the place of practicing the maneuvers when

 mounted.
 It will however create a learning bridge and make the mental and physical transition easier for your horse.
 Backing up does